w3c/epub-tests/CONTRIBUTING.md

 # Running tests

-Running tests mean loading each test, as a separate EPUB Publication, and check whether the reading systems fulfills the requirement of that specific tests.
+Running tests mean loading each test as a separate EPUB Publication, and check whether the reading systems fulfills the requirement of that specific tests.
 The results are collected in an implementation report file and uploaded to the test repository.

 To make the running of the tests easier, a [test catalogue file](https://w3c.github.io/epub-tests/opds/opds.json) is generated using the [OPDS](https://drafts.opds.io/opds-2.0.html) format.
 Several reading systems understand this catalogue format, and can upload the full test suite easily.

+Alternatively, the test repository can be cloned, and downloaded to the tester's machine.
+To make the testing step easier, there is a `generateEpubs.sh` script in the `tests` folder of repository that will generate an epub version of each test.

 ## Implementation report files